wearewiser/schema/README.md

 ## Usage

-Install these models by running the following in your TypeScript project
+Install these models from [@wiser/schema](https://www.npmjs.com/package/@wiser/schema) by running the following in your TypeScript project

 ```bash
 $ npm install --save-dev @wiser/schema